Non Sequitur by Wiley Miller for May 19, 2023

 • Reply

-lsnrchrd.1 Premium Member 12 months ago
+lsnrchrd.1 Premium Member about 1 year ago

 No “perfect” creator entity would ever have set loose among others beings which do not adhere to that commandment.